Diving Oman

 Dhofar

 In the south of the country with a different climate.
 From June to September is the rainy season.
-The best diving is here is from September to May.
+The best diving is here is from late September to May.
 The dive sites are reached either by 4-wheel drive (Mirbat) or by boat (Salalah).
 This is where the kelp and corals co-exist.

 Oman Diving Operators and Liveaboards